 Attorneys are sometimes able to negotiate a settlement using an initial demand letter and follow-up negotiation without ever having to file a lawsuit.
 Many personal injury victims prefer this type of approach because the process of discovery and going to trial is extremely time-consuming and stressful.

 Demand letters are often helpful, but they are never required before you start legal action.
 In some situations, your attorney may recommend that you don’t send a demand letter before simply filing a case.
 There are a variety of reasons for this, from time constraints to strategy-based judgment calls.

 How Are Demand Letters Used?

-Demand letters are sometimes also used to communicate with your own insurance company as well.
+Demand letters are sometimes often used to communicate with your own insurance company.
 For example; if you should be getting coverage for uninsured motorist coverage, but your insurance company has denied your claim, your attorney may start with demanding coverage through a demand letter before taking any other actions.
 This type of letter will outline why you believe you should have coverage and request that certain bills or expenses be addressed immediately.

 Businesses commonly use demand letters among one another as a means to address a potential problem that could lead to litigation.
 In some situations, a business may not even realize that they have done anything wrong or violated a contract until a demand letter arrives.

 Getting Help with Your Demand Letter